nadir-tabouni/Lumen/docs/technical-docs/architecture.md

 + User-friendly Error Pages:
   + Custom error pages are created to handle common HTTP errors such as 404 (Not Found) and 500 (Internal Server Error).
   + These pages provide helpful information to the user without exposing sensitive details about the application.

-### Logging
-Logging is implemented to track significant events and errors within the application.
-This is essential for debugging and monitoring the application's performance.
-Logs are stored in a file and include details such as timestamps, error messages, and the context of the error.

 ### User Login